Curriculum Management FAQs

 Withdrawal

-• Courses can be withdrawn as part of the Annual Course Guide Review.
+• Courses can be withdrawn in Akari as part of the annual data collection for Timetables in early Winter Term.
 The withdrawal of a compulsory or core course requires Department Teaching Committee approval and should not be made in-cycle.
 Once a course is withdrawn, it cannot be reinstated.

 • The withdrawal of a programme requires Department Teaching Committee approval and consultation with APRC via Annual Monitoring, and should not be made in-cycle.
 Once a programme is withdrawn, it cannot be reinstated.
 Please submit a Withdrawal Request in Akari.